MassBio Senior Management

 Jeff joined MassBio as Manager of Information Technology in July of 2008, and is in charge of maintaining the organization’s information technology and designing all its marketing materials.
 Prior to joining MassBio, Jeff was Director of Media Services for the Pawtucket Red Sox Baseball Club, where he ran the daily IT operations, while designing all of the creative design (web, graphic, & video) for the club.

 Jeff is a Rhode Island native and attended Northeastern University.
-He currently resides in Foxboro, MA with his wife Jennifer and his two daughters, Lucy & Lily, and his son Jeffrey Jr.
+He currently resides in Foxboro, MA with his wife Jennifer and his two daughters, Lucy & Lily, and his two sons, Jeffrey Jr. & Francis.

 Email Jeff Ouimette

-Lauren joined MassBio in February of 2010, As the Manager of Member Outreach, Lauren focuses on maintaining and developing member relationships.
+Lauren joined MassBio in February of 2010.
+As the Director of Member Engagement, Lauren focuses on maintaining and developing member relationships.
 Prior to joining MassBio, Lauren managed logistics with a high-end office furniture company and before that was a Store Manager with Olympia Sports.
 Lauren is a graduate of Dedham High, and she holds a B.A. in both Communications and American Studies from Fordham University.
 Lauren currently resides in Norwood with her dog, Tessie.

-Lea joined MassBio in July of 2012 as the Member Services Assistant.
+Lea joined MassBio in July of 2012.
 Her role includes working with the membership and events team and assisting with member outreach, committees, and other related projects.
 She graduated from the University of Rhode Island in 2012 with a degree in Marine and Coastal Policy.
 She is interested in policy and life sciences and is looking forward to developing her career in the biotech industry.

 Susan Silberman, Director, Member Services